Isotope supplier Nordion posts smaller profit

+Dollar Tree Inc , the biggest U.S. dollar-store chain, reported better-than-expected quarterly profit and sales on Wednesday, helped by lower costs and higher customer spending in its stores.

-June 5 Canadian medical isotope supplier Nordion Inc reported lower quarterly profit on Wednesday, weighed down by higher costs at two of its segments.
+Canadian medical isotope supplier Nordion Inc NDN.TO reported lower quarterly profit on Wednesday, weighed down by higher costs at two of its segments.

 Sales and administrative costs rose in the isotopes and targeted therapies segments, trimming their profits.
 Nordion announced earlier in the quarter that it had sold the latter division.